abdennour/publish-decorator/README.md

 [![Coverage Status](https://coveralls.io/repos/github/abdennour/publish-decorator/badge.svg?branch=master)](https://coveralls.io/github/abdennour/publish-decorator?branch=master)

 # Overview :
-  Make classes or methods accessible globally .
+@publish is a decorator that makes classes or/and methods accessible globally .
 It is useful for debugging in the client-side (browser) and it is valuable also  in server-side (Node.js).

 # Install